 - The only attraction that we know of to open on Christmas Day is Body Worlds, the new anatomy exhibition displaying specially-preserved real human corpses.
 It's stepped into the hole left by Ripley's in more ways than one, by taking over its building in Piccadilly Circus, and by offering tourists something to do on Christmas Day.
 An average Body Worlds visit takes 1.5-2 hours, and we recommend booking tickets to guarantee entry.
 Christmas Day opening hours are 11am-5.15pm

-- Hampton Pool, an open air swimming pool in the Borough of Richmond, opens to the public for swimming.
-You'll need to book for the early morning (6.15am-7.45am) or midday (12pm-1pm) swims, but just turn up for the other times.
-It's not cheap though — a session will cost £11.50-£16.
+- Hampton Pool, an open air swimming pool in the Borough of Richmond, opens to the public for swimming on Christmas morning (8am-12pm).

 Restaurants open in London on Christmas Day